SchedMD/slurm-gcp/README.md

 * `schedmd-slurm-20-11-7-centos-7`
 * `schedmd-slurm-20-11-7-debian-10`

-#### Hyperthreads
+#### Simultaneous Multi-Threading (SMT)
-The `hpc-centos-7` image has hyperthreads enabled by default, but can have the hyperthreads disabled by setting `image_hyperthreads` to `false`.
-The non-HPC images, `centos-7` and `debian-10`, cannot have hyperthreads disabled.
-Slurm-GCP must know this for each compute node type when configuring the cluster so it can configure the correct number of CPUs. `image_hyperthreads` must be set on the partition definition to reflect the state of hyperthreads in the image.
+The `hpc-centos-7` image has SMT enabled by default, but can have SMT disabled by setting `disable_smt` to `true`.
+The non-HPC images, `centos-7` and `debian-10`, cannot have SMT disabled.
+Slurm-GCP must know this for each compute node type when configuring the cluster so it can configure the correct number of CPUs. `disable_smt` must be set to reflect the state of SMT on the node.

-**NOTE:** The result of disabling hyperthreads is that half the number of CPUs will be usable, eg. `c2-standard-4` compute nodes will have 2 CPUs.
+**NOTE:** The result of disabling SMT is that half the number of CPUs will be usable, eg. `c2-standard-4` compute nodes will have 2 CPUs.

 #### Preinstalled modules: OpenMPI